Michael Kannengieser's Substack Page

 That's for Life

 I was curious to see a message from Denise, but not shocked.
-I did give her the address, not one that I use for personal e-mails, but a Yahoo! e-mail address I give to people I am “iffy” about.
+I gave her the address, not one that I use for personal e-mails, but an e-mail address I give to people I am iffy about.
 The subject line caught my attention, though.

 Stephen closed his shop up a few months earlier.
 Business in the shipping and receiving world was bad, especially since he had to compete with FedEx and UPS.
-Cutting his losses, he decided to sell collectibles on EBay and enjoy his well deserved pension from the NYPD.
+Cutting his losses, he sold collectibles on eBay and enjoyed his well-deserved pension from the NYPD.
 Denise started a new business with her husband and by then I got a job with my current employer at the college.
 With that said, I had no real reason to have any contact with Denise unless Stephen was involved.

 I opened the e-mail.

-She included her home phone, her cell phone, and the number to the business her and her husband owned together.
-At five a.m.
-I wasn’t going to call anybody, especially a woman I was only casually acquainted with; and, not with my wife in the shower getting ready for work a few yards away in our master bathroom.
-I didn’t want to have to withstand the district attorney style grilling she'd give me if I was caught calling a thirty-something woman from the secretive confines of our computer room at the crack of dawn.
+She included her home phone, her cell phone, and the number of the business she and her husband owned together.
+I wouldn’t call a woman I only knew casually at 5 AM.
+And not with my wife in the shower getting ready for work a few yards away in our main bathroom.
+I didn’t want to endure her district attorney-style grilling if she caught me calling a thirty-something woman from the secrecy of our computer room at dawn.

 I waited until I got to work.
 My job keeps me in front of a computer all day and I can check my e-mail messages at will.
-I opened My Yahoo!, navigated to my inbox, found her cell phone number, and then I called her up.
+I opened e-mail, navigated to my inbox, found her cell phone number, and then I called her up.

-There was no "wind up" to her delivery.
-She blurted "he died," just like that.
+There was no wind up to her delivery.
+She simply blurted, he died, just like that.

-The relationship you have with somebody and how you are given bad news about them says an awful lot about how people think of your association with that person.
+Your relationship with someone and how you receive bad news about them reveals much about how others perceive your connection to that person.
 Stephen was my friend since 1989.
 We worked together in a squad car for almost six years, backed each other up each other on the streets, and knew things about each other which our families were not aware of.
-Still, I found it odd that the only person to reach out to me during that initial period of shock and mourning was a woman I was affiliated with through my part-time employment.
+Still, I found it odd that a woman from my part-time job was the only person who contacted me during that initial shock and mourning.

 Once, only a few years ago, Stephen helped me out by giving me a job, insisting on paying me to set up his computer network.
-Times were a bit tough for me and my family as I was recently retired from the police department.
+My family and I struggled because I had recently retired from the police department.
 I had brand new computer certifications, but no experience.
-One evening, when we were locking up his store, I thanked him, told him how much he was helping me, and I added that I did not think I could pay him back.
-With a raised hand, he cut me off and said “Hey, we rode in a sector car together.
-That’s for life.”
+One evening, when we were locking up his store, I thanked him, told him how much he was helping me, and I added I did not think I could pay him back.
+With a raised hand, he cut me off and said, “Hey, we rode in a sector car together.
+That’s for life.

-She gave me the details stating that he picked up his son Jimmy, his only child, from the airport.
+She gave me the details stating that he picked up his son, Jimmy, his only child, from the airport.
 Jimmy had come home from college to be with his parents for the holidays.
-Stephen was divorced, but he bought a home around the block from his ex-wife to be close to his son and to help raise him.
-To his credit, he maintained an amicable relationship with her for their son's benefit.
-I only met his former spouse, Terry, once as they had been separated for many years.
-That night, he took his son home to meet his new girlfriend, a woman whom he had been seeing for about two months.
+Despite being divorced, Stephen purchased a home around the block from his ex-wife to stay close to his son and help raise him.
+To his credit, he maintained an amicable relationship with her for their son’s benefit.
+I met his former spouse, Terry, only once, since their separation many years prior.
+That night, he took his son home to meet his new girlfriend, a woman whom he had been dating for about two months.
 The three of them had plans to go out for dinner.
-When he was preparing for a shower, he fell to the floor and was unable to be revived.
+He collapsed while preparing for a shower and could not be revived.

 I hung up with Denise and ran outside my building.
-It was a crisp, clear day, and I ignored the cold.
-The folks in my office couldn’t help but overhearing what I said to Denise, but they politely refrained from asking what was going on until I eventually told them about my friend's passing.
+It was a crisp, cloudless day, and I ignored the cold.
+The folks in my office couldn’t help but overhear what I said to Denise, but they politely refrained from asking what was going on until I eventually told them about my friend’s passing.

-For about two hours I was in shock and denial.
-In order to make some sense of what happened, I called the county coroner’s office.
+For about two hours, I was in shock and denial.
+To make some sense of what happened, I called the county coroner’s office.
 A polite woman who answered the phone knew whom I was referring to off the top of her head.

-“Yes, sir, he was brought in last night.
-His ex-wife is coming to claim his body.”
+“Yes, sir, they brought him in last night.
+His ex-wife is coming to claim his body.

 He was no longer a person, but a body.

 After muttering a few polite words of thanks, I hung up.
-The Dean offered me the rest of the day off and I refused.
-The best way to deal with his passing, as unexpected as it was for a forty eight year old man to drop dead, was to simply put my head down and work.
+The Dean offered me the rest of the day off, and I refused.
+The best way to deal with his unexpected passing—a forty-eight-year-old man’s death being unexpected—was simply to put my head down and work.

-After hanging up with the corner's office and conferring with my supervisor, I called my wife to tell her about Stephen.
+After hanging up with the coroner’s office and conferring with my supervisor, I called my wife to tell her about Stephen.

 The next evening I arrived at the funeral home and was curiously pleased to see marked, New York City police cars among the clogged streets and parking lots nearby.
 Hundreds showed up to pay their respects.
-If you knew Stephen you loved him.
+If you knew Stephen, you loved him.
 He was smart, funny, gregarious, and had a bit of a mischievous side to him.
-But, he was loyal to a fault.
-As I wended my way through the dozens of officers congregating on the front steps of the funeral home, some I knew well, others only vaguely, it struck me that as good of a friend as I was to him, I was only one of many hundreds whose lives he touched; and, I am ashamed to admit that I was a tad jealous.
+But he was loyal to a fault.
+As I wended my way through the dozens of officers congregating on the front steps of the funeral home, some I knew well, others only vaguely, I realized as good of a friend as I was to him, I was only one of many hundreds whose lives he touched.
+And I am ashamed to admit that I was a tad jealous.

 Denise arrived with her husband and sought me out.
-She explained that she did not know my telephone number and found my e-mail address on a scrap of paper at the bottom of her pocketbook.
-It was a minor miracle considering that I gave it to her a year before.
-Stephen’s son Jimmy was remarkably poised for a young man who watched his dad die only two nights earlier.
+She explained she did not know my telephone number and found my e-mail address on a scrap of paper at the bottom of her pocketbook.
+It was a minor miracle, considering that I gave it to her a year before.
+Stephen’s son, Jimmy, remarkably showed composure for a young man who had watched his father die only two nights earlier.
 And then I saw Terry.

 A receiving line formed in front of her as she took up a spot near his casket.
 Terry arranged the funeral, the wake, and his burial.
 She even dug through his closets and found all of the items for his dress uniform, including his name plate, shield, tie, collar brass, and other insignia.
 She’d done well, and I was touched, as she and her son were the only family Stephen had in the world.

 She stepped back and looked me up and down.
-Then, she smiled, but not in a happy way; but as if to confirm a suspicion.
+Then, she smiled, but not happily; but as if to confirm a suspicion.

-In the months following Stephen’s death, I was unable to get a hold of his son in spite of his acknowledgement that we should stay in touch.
+In the months following Stephen’s death, I could not get a hold of his son despite his acknowledgement that we should stay in touch.
 In addition, Denise has remained aloof.
 I do not want to interfere with her life; and in fact, we had no relationship at all except for when we worked at our mutual friend’s business.
-Every once in a while when I hear a joke that he would have laughed at, or when I see a gadget he would have enjoyed, or when I stumble on a difficult memory from my days on patrol, I think of him.
+Every once in a while, when I hear a joke that he would have laughed at, or when I see a gadget he would have enjoyed, or when I stumble on a hard memory from my days on patrol, I think of him.

 Early in my early career as a rookie, a veteran cop who was about to retire offered me this adage:

-Man, was he right about that.
+Man, he was right.
 As of today, I have nothing but a few photos to remind me of the time I had with my friend.
-In many ways, it is as if he never existed.
-There is no one else who I can turn to and talk about all of the things I did with him, and no one who will understand except other cops; and, still there are things that even they should not be privy to.
+It is as if he never existed.
+There is no one else who I can turn to and talk to about all the things I did with him, and no one who will understand except other cops; and still there are things that even they should not be privy to.
 All of that died with my partner.

 A long time ago, we rode in a sector car together.
 That’s for life.